- History and Significance of Maha Shivaratri: Story of Shivaratri

 Maha Shivaratri is a Hindu festival that celebrates the marriage of Shiva and Parvati, and the dance of creation, preservation, and destruction performed by Shiva.
 It is also a time to remember Shiva and to overcome darkness and ignorance.

-Why we don t sleep in Shivaratri?
+Why do we not sleep in Shivaratri?

 According to Hindu beliefs, people traditionally stay awake on Shivaratri (particularly Maha Shivratri) because it is considered a night of heightened spiritual energy, where staying awake allows for deeper meditation and connection with the divine, with some spiritual leaders like Sadhguru explaining that maintaining a vertical spine posture throughout the night can further enhance this experience; essentially, the idea is to be fully present and conscious during this powerful time.